 To receive a Texas high school diploma, you must complete all the necessary coursework for graduation and pass all parts of the exit level Texas Assessment of Knowledge and Skills (TAKS).
 Families with incoming seniors should ensure that student is eligible for any state mandated testing before transferring to El Paso.

-For more information on House Bill 5: Foundation High School Program and to download a Graduation Toolkit visit: https://tea.texas.gov/graduation-requirements/hb5.aspx including information about the Foundation High School Program
+For more information on House Bill 5: Foundation High School Program and to download a Graduation Toolkit visit: https://tea.texas.gov/graduation-requirements/hb5.aspx

 Information for Planning Your High School Years & Beyond